 Q: Should we eat before arriving to camp on Friday night?

 A: YES!
-While we will have juice and popcorn available for the movie, we strongly recommend that you get dinner prior to arriving to camp on Friday evening.
+While we will have juice and popcorn available for the movie on Friday night, we strongly recommend that you get dinner prior to arriving to camp on Friday evening.

 Q: What is the setup, is this a tent camping event?